Client: Quaker Oats

 From the map, the user could decide whether to play now (from anywhere for a chance to instantly win a $10 Dollar General gift card) or check-in via geo-location (at their local Dollar General for an entry into the sweepstakes to win a $100 Dollar General gift card).

 Users found out instantly whether they won a $10 gift card.
 A coupon was offered to users with every interaction.

-Click on an island, and get a fun message from the Cap'n.
+Click on an island and get a fun message from the Cap'n.
 Even a click on the octopus and shark resulted in a fun message.

-Fun messaging accompanied gift cards in the mail.
+Fun messaging accompanied gift cards.